marcwrobel/marcwrobel.github.io/about.md

 - Migration of the software suite to the SaaS model.
 - Maintenance of the tools used by the developers.

-Environment: Java, Spring, Groovy, Grails, HTML, CSS, Maven, PostgreSQL, Linux, Bash, Jenkins, SonarQube, Archiva, Confluence.
+Environment: Java, Spring, Groovy, Grails, PostgreSQL, Linux, Bash, Jenkins, Git, Confluence.

 #### Java consultant, [Excilys](https://www.linkedin.com/company/groupe-excilys/) (Apr 2007 - Sep 2011)